Bombshell Ana Cheri Flaunts Booty In Cheeky Lace Bodysuit While Dancing: ‘Whoot Whoot!! Hump DAY!!!’

 Whoot Whoot!!
 Hump DAY!!!Sweater weather and booty gains!! ????????????
 If you go to CheriFit.com you can get a FREE workout guide!
 It’s designed from workouts I do in my own exercise routine ????????????????
 TAG A FRIEND WHO LIKES BOOTY GAINS!!! ????????????
 PS @cheri_fit Fall 30 Day Challenge coming soon!! #Gains #Booty #Fitness #HappyDance #challenge #CheriGang

 One glance at the new addition to Ana’s feed explains exactly why it’s racked up over 150,000 views within just one hour of going live to Instagram.
-The post has also earned more than 68,000 likes, and hundreds of comments with compliments on the stunner’s jaw-dropping display.
+The post has also earned more than 68,000 likes and hundreds of compliments on the stunner’s jaw-dropping display.

 “You are the hottest woman alive,” one person wrote, while another said that Ana was “goals on goals.”